school510587/BrlIMEHelper/readme.md

 A braille gesture consists of the braille space and other braille dot(s).
 It allows the user to execute some specific function or emulate some key shortcut by the braille keyboard.
 With these braille gestures, the user may reduce the chance of moving his/her hands away from braille keys, and thus efficiency of operation is enhanced.

-To simplify subsequent content of the section, a braille gesture is described only by its braille dot(s).
-A link between dot(s) and function of a braille gesture always helps the user to remember it quickly.
-For example, the first alphabet of "ctrl" is "c", and "c" is dots 1 and 4 in English.
-Therefore, the gesture consisting of the braille space along with dots 1 and 4 represents a press of `[Ctrl]`.
-Some braille gestures may be easily remembered through visualization of its dot(s).
-For example, a cell of dots 1, 2, and 6 represents a less-than sign (&lt;) in English computer braille, and the sign looks like an arrow pointing to the left.
-So, the gesture consisting of the braille space along with dots 1, 2 and 6 represents a press of `[`&larr;`]`.

-Trivial design principles are as follows:

-1. If either dot 1 or dot 4 is present, then dot 7 and dot 8 represent `[Ctrl]` and `[Alt]` respectively in the emulated key shortcut.
-For example, the gesture consisting of the braille space along with dots 1 and 7 represents `[Ctrl]`(dot 7)+`[A]`(dot 1, i.e. lowercase a).
-2. If neither dot 1 nor dot 4 is present, then the 4 cases are distinguished by presence of dot 7 and 8: Numpad keys (both are absent), function keys (dot 7 is present), numpad keys along with `[NVDA]` (dot 8 is present), Windows system key shortcuts (both are present).
-3. The 3 braille gestures without any of dots 1 through 6 are exceptions of the previous rule.

-The original proposal of design in Chinese is available in [message #3664 of nvda-tw group](https://groups.io/g/nvda-tw/message/3664).

-To prevent inefficient reading, there are two sections to introduce the braille gestures.
-In the first section, common braille gestures are listed with some suggestions for users to quickly remember them.
-Hereafter, the second section presents a table enumerating all braille gestures defined by the addon.
+The subsequent two subsections introduce braille gestures.
+The first subsection outlines some common braille gestures and suggestions for the user to quickly remember them.
+The second subsection provides a table to enumerate all braille gestures defined by this addon.
 Note that braille gestures executing BrlIMEHelper functions are available via both physical and virtual braille keyboards, but other braille gestures can only be used with the virtual braille keyboard.

+To simplify subsequent content of the section, a braille gesture is described only by its braille dot(s), without mentioning the braille space.

 Compatibility warning: NVDA versions earlier than 2018.3 disallow braille input from "No braille", so source of gestures provided by the addon is "braille keyboard".
 If the running braille display driver does not define the same gesture, then braille input generated by its physical braille keyboard may cause execution of them, which does not happen in newer NVDA versions.